 PSA-EPO-06: Xenetic ErepoXen Clinical Trial.
 This is a Phase II open label, multicenter, sequential multiple dose finding study for subcutaneously administered PSA-EPO in CKD patients not on dialysis and not receiving erythropoiesis stimulating agents.
 It is being conducted in Australia, South Africa and New Zealand.
 Patients with hemoglobin levels between 8 and 10 grams per deciliter (g/dL) are given the drug candidate once every two weeks.
 When the hemoglobin level increases to between 10 and 12 g/dL the patient is moved to once every four week administration.
 The endpoints are safety and tolerability to repeat ErepoXen administration and to determine the dose of PSA-EPO that will move the patient's hemoglobin level into the 10 to 12 g/dL range.
-We have finished the first two cohorts of patients with the drug well tolerated and no warning signals for safety so far.
-The third, and expected last cohort, is in progress.
-We expect to finish the trial in Q3 of 2016 with the Clinical Study Report received Q4 2016.
-The final results from the second cohort are expected to be reported during the first half of 2016.
+We have finished the first three cohorts of patients with the drug well tolerated and no warning signals for safety so far.
+An interim report is in progress and we expect to report the results from that in Q4 2016.